fortran-lang/fpm-docs/pages/index.md

 ## {fa}`newspaper` News

-Recent events around the Fortran package manager, such as new releases, conference talks, and new packages will be announced here.
+Recent events around the Fortran Package Manager, such as new releases, conference talks, and new packages will be announced here.

 :::{postlist} 5
 :date: '%Y-%m-%d'